talsec/Free-RASP-Cordova/README.md

         appBundleIds: "com.example.helloapp",
         appTeamId: "your_team_ID",
     },
-    watcherMail : "your_email_address@example.com"
+    watcherMail : "your_email_address@example.com",
+    isProd: true
 };
 ```

+#### The configuration object should consist of:

+1. `androidConfig` _: object | undefined_ - required for Android devices, has following keys:

+    - `packageName` _: string_ - package name of your app you chose when you created it
-Talsec configuration contains configs for both Android and iOS.
-You must fill all the values for the plugin to work.
-If you are not sure how to get your certificate hash, you can check out the guide on our [Github wiki](https://github.com/talsec/Free-RASP-Community/wiki/Getting-your-signing-certificate-hash-of-app).
+    - `certificateHashes` _: string[]_ - hash of the certificate of the key which was used to sign the application. **Hash which is passed here must be encoded in Base64 form.** If you are not sure how to get your certificate hash, you can check out the guide on our [Github wiki](https://github.com/talsec/Free-RASP-Community/wiki/Getting-your-signing-certificate-hash-of-app).
+Multiple hashes are supported, e.g. if you are using a different one for the Huawei App Gallery.
+    - `supportedAlternativeStores` _: string[] | undefined_ - If you publish on the Google Play Store and/or Huawei AppGallery, you **don't have to assign anything** there as those are supported out of the box.
+1. `iosConfig` _: object | undefined_ - required for iOS devices, has following keys:
+    - `appBundleId` _: string_ - Bundle ID of your app
+    - `appTeamId` _: string_ - the Apple Team ID
+1. `watcherMail` _: string_ - your mail address where you wish to receive reports.
+Mail has a strict form `name@domain.com` which is passed as String.
+1. `isProd` _: boolean | undefined_ - defaults to `true` when undefined.
+If you want to use the Dev version to disable checks described [in the chapter below](#dev-vs-release-version), set the parameter to `false`.
+Make sure that you have the Release version in the production (i.e. isProd set to true)!

-If you are developing only for one of the platforms, you can leave the configuration part for the other one, i.e., delete the other configuration.
+If you are developing only for one of the platforms, you can skip the configuration part for the other one, i.e., delete the unused configuration.

+### Dev vs Release version

+The Dev version is used to not complicate the development process of the application, e.g. if you would implement killing of the application on the debugger callback.
+It disables some checks which won't be triggered during the development process:

+- Emulator-usage (simulator)
+- Debugging (debug)
+- Signing (appIntegrity)
+- Unofficial store (unofficialStore)

 ## Step 4: Handle detected threats
 Talsec executes periodical checks when the application is running.
 To be able to receive detected threats, you need to provide listener to the plugin.
 The threat types are defined in the example bellow: